 \section{Introduction}

-The theory critical phenomena provides a powerful tools for understanding many phenomena in astrophysics and cosmology \cite{Vega/etal:2001,Unruh/Schutzhold:2007}.
-One example that have attracted great interest in the formation of compact steller objects from critical collapse.
-Since the siminal work of Choptiuk \cite{Choptuik:1993} which has connected the gravitational collapse to the theory of phase transition, critical phenomena such as universality and scaling have been proved for many cosmological process and in particular the black hole solution of the quantum filed theory coupled to the Einstein equations of gravity.
-But, despite being widely studied, many questions remain to be elucidate and in particular how the short distance regularization of the gravitational potential effects the threshold of Black hole formation.
-The interest in the theory of black hole has been increased recently due the LIOG/VIRGO experiments revealing that the primordial black holes (PBH) of the early universe could provide the dark matter \cite{Carr:2019,Abbott/etal:2017,Carr/etal:2017,Clesse/Bellido:2017,Abbott/etal:2016a,Abbott/etal:2016b,Carr/etal:2016,Sasaki/etal:2016,Ligo:2005}.
+The theory of critical phenomena provides powerful tools for understanding many phenomena in astrophysics and cosmology \cite{Vega/etal:2001,Unruh/Schutzhold:2007}.
+One example that has attracted great interest is the formation of compact stellar objects from critical collapse.
+Since the seminal work of Choptiuk \cite{Choptuik:1993} which has connected the gravitational collapse to the theory of phase transition, critical phenomena such as universality and scaling have been proved for many cosmological processes and in particular the black hole solutions of the quantum field theory coupled to the Einstein equations of gravity.
+But, despite being widely studied, many questions remain to be elucidated, and in particular how does a short distance regularization of the gravitational potential affect the mass threshold of formation of compact objects in cosmology.